 Webhooks allow Gearset to detect changes pushed to a repository in real time, without having to poll to see if anything has changed.
 Whenever you push to the repository you've set up, Gearset will immediately pick those changes up and sync them to your target.

-For a CI job to run when the source branch is updated, Gearset will provide you with a payload URL and shared secret when you save the CI job.
+When creating a CI job to run when the source branch is updated, after you press

 Setting your notification preferences for CI jobs

-- Choose whether to get notified after every CI job run, irrespective of the outcome, or only when the CI job fails
+Choose whether to get notified after every CI job run, irrespective of the outcome, or only if the CI job fails.

 Validation-only CI jobs

-Within Gearset, you can also set up validation-only CI jobs between any of your Salesforce orgs, so you can catch any problematic changes early and make sure that when the time comes to deploy, you’ll be able to release successfully.
+Within Gearset, you can also set up validation-only CI jobs, so you can catch any problematic changes early and make sure that when the time comes to deploy, you’ll be able to release successfully.

 Managing and viewing your CI jobs

-The CI jobs overview displays all your current CI jobs, a summary of the source and target, when the job was last run and its outcome.
-You can also manually start a CI job on-demand if required by clicking on the play button in the actions column.
-To see the details of every time the CI job ran, click on view history.
+Validation.
+For jobs you own, you can manually start a CI job on-demand by clicking on the play button in the actions column.
+To see the details of every time the CI job ran, click on

-For CI jobs when the deployment was unsuccessful, clicking the view errors button will show you the full list of deployment errors.
+For CI jobs when the deployment failed, clicking the view errors button will show you the full list of deployment errors.
 These can be exported as a CSV file for easy reference and debugging.